miker704/Strife/patches2.md

     - Moved new Server Chat room lvl 3 to deprecated folder.
     - Added PlaceHolder change when user has selected at least one friend from Type the username of a friend to Find or start a conversation in create dm modal.
     - Added PlaceHolder change when user has selected at least one friend from Type the username of a friend to Find or start a conversation in create dm modal home bar version.
+    - Added PlaceHolder change when user has selected at least one friend from Type the username of a friend to Find or start a conversation in invite to dm modal.